wp-plugins/loudervoice/readme.txt

 === LouderVoice ===
 Contributors: johnbillion, conoro
-Tags: loudervoice, hreview, reviews, microformat Requires at least: 2.0.3
+Tags: loudervoice, hreview, review, microformats Requires at least: 2.0.3
 Tested up to: 2.7
-Stable tag: 2.1.2
+Stable tag: 2.1.3

 Allows you to easily insert correctly formatted LouderVoice reviews into your blog posts.